Selecting a frontend framework

-That way, one can choose the best suiting deployment target per project.
+That way, one can choose the best-suiting deployment target per project.
 Small sites without a large number of pages could be very easily statically generated and benefit from fast, cheap and secure hosting; e.g. via providers like Netlify, Amazon S3 or Github pages.
-If SEO is not required, running as a Single Page application does away the need for re-building after content changes and allows for highly dynamic, user-specific content and app-like UIs.
+If SEO is not required, running as a Single Page application does away with the need for re-building after content changes and allows for highly dynamic, user-specific content and app-like UIs.

-More demanding projects, requiring SEO and having a large number of content, can use server side rendering with any Node.js compatible hosting provider like Platform.sh or Heroku.
+More demanding projects, requiring SEO and having a large number of content, can use server-side rendering with any Node.js compatible hosting provider like Platform.sh or Heroku.
 Alternative options would be specialized hosting providers like Vercel, AWS amplify or deploying via the Serverless framework to various serverless cloud providers.

 The frontproxy approach

 Finally, I'd like to mention we also developed a custom, more advanced approach that becomes possible with custom elements markup: The lupus-frontproxy is a small PHP-based script that serves content as custom element markup combined with a pre-generated app shell (site header and footer).
 That way, large, content-heavy sites can easily run without a node.js server driving the frontend, while still providing decent SEO based upon the custom element markup delivered (Google just ignores custom elements and indexes the contained markup).
-However, with the rise of easy and affordable hosting options for server side rendering, such a custom built, uncommon solution seems unnecessary and not really worth the efforts.
+However, with the rise of easy and affordable hosting options for server-side rendering, such a custom-built, uncommon solution seems unnecessary and not really worth the efforts.

 Nuxt.js is a great framework that makes it really easy to build a Vue.js based frontend application that renders the custom elements markup provided by the Drupal backend.
 Since each custom element is mapped to a Vue.js component, it's the perfect fit for building up component-based frontends, while keeping the editorial controls in the backend.